theblackcat102/theblackcat102.github.io/_posts/2021-06-15-designing-a-simple-search-engine.md

 title: Designing web search for my personal need
 ---

-In 2021, I kept going into the idea of making a search engine ( or tools to organize the information within my bubble ).
+In 2021, I kept going into the idea of building a search engine ( or tools to organize the information within my bubble ).
 This tool should support semantic retrieval in terms of text form.

 ## An overview of current search market